HRI-EU/JSEN/README.md

   This example shows 3 threads that controls, each of them, the selection of an Ace editor.
 You can see here how to start different threads.
+  Open the browser JavaScript console to see the output of the execution.

 - JSEN/examples/JSENBrowserExample/JSENExample2.js